tequeter/ipgem/README.md

 send some gratuitous ARPs instead, but I did not test it.

 You may want to stop relaying hosts or specific services at some point.
-Edit `/etc/ipgem-gateway/iptables.prefix` accordingly, check the results with `ipgem-regen-iptables`, then apply them with:
+Edit `/etc/ipgem-gateway/iptables.prefix` and apply it with `ipgem-regen-iptables`.

-    ipgem-regen-iptables |tee /etc/sysconfig/iptables |iptables-restore

 ## Reporting (Analyzing the Logs)